intel/llvm/sycl/doc/Assert.md

 linked against fallback implementation of `__devicelib_assert_fail`.
 Hence, Native Device Compilers should prefer their implementation instead of the one provided in incoming SPIR-V/LLVM IR binary.

-Limitations for user after catching the "assert" asynchronous exception:
- - When using GPU device and the kernel hangs/crashes the subsequent enqueues will fail;

-When using CPU devices the user can proceed with enqueues to the same device/queue/context.
-DPCPP Runtime remains in valid state after "assert" exception been thrown.

-### Current violation

-While throwing an asynchronous exception is quite an extensible way, for the time being DPCPP Runtime merely calls `abort()`.

 ## Safe approach